-Corinne, Amy and Carol having a little fun while working on the MSF website via Zoom.

-that Amy lived just a stone's throw from the Foundation and was available on call.
-We soon "adopted" her as our resident designer - a person fun to work with and who seems to intuit our wishes for whatever design we need.

 In 2013 we began producing "Sharing the Legacy," our annual pictorial newsletter, and Amy gradually amassed a large picture file to work from.
 Annual Holiday cards seem to come around fast, as do flyers for various events.
 Amy's most unusual creation may be the pair of large display banners that attract attention at special events.
 By far the most complex design challenge has been the new MSF webpage, soon to be launched.
 In it Amy has done a great job of organizing a huge amount of information written by staff into an attractive and welcoming site - a work in progress to be continuously refined and updated.

 As the Foundation moves forward into new and exciting directions, you'll continue to see Amy's work, as she's become an essential and esteemed member of the MSF team.

-Volume II: The Midwest Inheritance at Volume III: The Reality Beyond Realism at The Milwest Inheritance \$25 \$25 \$30 \$75 Without Wag Is Steep The Anthony of the Wag Is Steep The Anthony of the Manual The Resility Reynol Resilien The Resility Reynol Resilien \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$

-\$ \$

-Help preserve the legacy with your donation \$25 \$\ \$50 \$\ \$75 \$\ \$100 \$\ \$0\$ Other \$

-Total \$
+Sybii Silearer's autobiography: The Annategraphy of John Sharen Special Street Thirth Thicket The Milword Identinace The Mi Wilson Wings the Way Is Steep The Annual Service of White Boster The Reality Mayor Realism The Reality Mayor Realism ☐ Volume II: The Midwest Inheritance at \$25 \$ ☐ Volume III: The Reality Beyond Realism☐ All Three Volumes: at \$30 at \$75 \$ \$ Please ship my purchases: (all prices include sales tax) \$5 each \$10 for all 3 \$ \$ Help preserve the legacy with your donation - □ \$25 □ \$50 □ \$75 □ \$100 □ Othe r \$ Total \$

-I have enclosed a check for \$
+I have enclosed a check for \$ payable to Morrison-Shearer Foundation

+payable to Monison-Shearer Foundation

 ☐ Please charge my credit card \$

--

 Credit Card Number Exp.
 Date Security Code

+•

 Signature

 ☐ Ship to address below

 Name (please print)

 Address

+Cit.
+To

 City, Zip

 Morrison-Shearer Foundation, 401 Lee Road, Northbrook IL 60062

 Like us on Facebook www.facebook.com/morrisonshearer

 From the Archives

 In preparing to send our gift of Helen Balfour Morrison's portraits of Great Americans to the Newberry Library, we found negatives from which we'd never seen prints.
 Among them was this photograph of Carrie Chapman Catt (1859-1947), who played an essential role in gaining the right of women to vote.
 Just now, as we celebrate the 100th anniversary of passing the 19th Amendment to the Constitution, it's serendipitous to discover this photograph!

-Elizabeth Cady Stanton, Susan B. Anthony, and Lucretia Mott started the movement for women's vote in Seneca Falls NY in 1848, an effort that ebbed and flowed over the years until 1890, when several
+Elizabeth Cady Stanton, Susan B. Anthony, and Lucretia Mott started the movement for women's vote in Seneca Falls NY in 1848, an effort that ebbed and flowed over the years until 1890, when several separate organizations finally merged as the National American Woman Suffrage Association (NAWSA).

-Jane Addams

-separate organizations finally merged as the National American Woman Suffrage Association (NAWSA).
 With Stanton and Anthony advancing in age, Catt, with her long history in suffrage efforts, was asked to step in as President in 1900.
-She left in 1904 to care for her dying husband and to start still more suffrage and peace

-organizations before returning to the presidency of NAWSA in 1915.
+She left in 1904 to care for her dying husband and to start still more suffrage and peace organizations before returning to the presidency of NAWSA in 1915.
 There her extraordinary gifts as orator, organizer, and dynamic leader were central in the drive to final victory.
 This photograph of Catt was taken at the Palmer House in Chicago ca. 1933.

+Jane Addams

 Mail to:

 Morrison also photographed Jane Addams (1860-1935), of Hull House, and a dozen more notable women working at this time in social reform, juvenile justice, higher education, and supporting philanthropies.

 MORRISON SHEARER FOUNDATION

 401 Lee Road Northbrook IL 60062